 I’ll let her tell you, in her own words, how to make a magnetic chalkboard wall of your very own!

-Why Create a Giant Magnetic Chalkboard?
+Why Make a Giant Magnetic Chalkboard?

 - Paperwork: The kids come home with A LOT of paperwork, and we ran out of room on the fridge.